John-S-Reddick/resume-reference/CIS4930 Novel User Interfaces/Project 1/readme.md

         This project has been an excellent way to learn and teach myself how to use GitHub
     </li>
     <li> <h2>Jet Brains</h2>
-        I originally used <a href="https://www.jetbrains.com/clion/download/#section=windows">CLion</a> to develop with C++, but have since switched to JetBrain's <a href="https://www.jetbrains.com/pycharm/download/">PyCharm</a> for development
+        I originally used <a href="https://www.jetbrains.com/clion/download/#section=windows">CLion</a> to develop with C++, but have since switched to JetBrain's <a href="https://www.jetbrains.com/pycharm/download/">PyCharm</a> for development.
+These have been massive successes and make for easy integration with GitHub, allowing me to push updates to the repository through graphical mouse based interface, and through the command line.
     </li>
 </ol>